Technology in the Classroom

-Technology is an integral part of any Barron Park classroom.
+Technology is an integral part of every Barron Park classroom.
 In terms of hardware, each classroom has a SMART Board.
 Each student from grades 1-5 has their own dedicated iPad.
-In addition, there are two Mac laptop carts and some Macs, all for student use.
+In addition, there are Mac laptops and Chromebooks available.

 More info about the following topics: